What do you think when you hear the words “self publishing”?

 Why did I need to be chosen?
 What was the most important aspect of being published for me?
 Aside from the services I thought a traditional publisher would give me in reasons 2 and 3, I mostly wanted the reassurance that my work was good enough to warrant the kind of work it would take to publish it.
 Presumably if it wasn’t good, it wouldn’t be published, or else someone would tell me what needed to change.
 I love my friends and family, but as much as I appreciate their enthusiasm about my work, I knew I needed the outside world to like it if it was going to sell, and I thought a traditional publisher would tell me that.

 But I came to realize that I believed in my work already.
 I didn’t need someone to tell me it was worth publishing.
 That may sound cocky and arrogant, and probably every author ever feels that way about their work, but I truly believe in my heart that my work is ready to publish and that if I could just find the people who will love it, I could have my own little reader community.
-With amazement at this realization, I set aside the need for validation.
+With amazement, I set aside the need for validation.

 Reason 2 seemed trickier until I did some research.
 I had initially thought that the rough manuscript would be represented by an agent, and the publishing company would provide an editor.
 The truth is that they all expect your work to have been through a professional editor before they ever see it.
 So no matter what I did, getting a professional editor was my next step.
-This checked off one of the reasons I thought I needed a traditional publisher since it wasn’t something I would count on them for.

 The Bottom Line